jopemachine/alfred-evernote-workflow/README.md

 * *Fast search using [Evernote sdk](https://github.com/evernote/evernote-sdk-js)*
 * *Preview feature using caching.*
+* *Supports thumbnail feature for notes with pictures.*
 * *You can change your search details.*

 <p align="center">